 I am a former writer and broadcaster now working as an artist, mainly in ceramics and photography.

 In 2014 I was hung at both the Royal Academy and the South West Academy and held a one woman display at Gloss Gallery, Exeter.
 By then my transformation from observational scientist to artist was complete.
-Since then I have exhibited at The Royal West of England Academy, five times at the South West Academy, and have had two further pictures hung at the 2018 RA Summer Exhibition.
+Since then I have exhibited at The Royal West of England Academy, six times at the South West Academy, and have had two further pictures hung at the 2018 RA Summer Exhibition.